kingofharts/GetCleanData.CourseProject/README.md

 * Combined/boiled down the data frames to just the rows & columns needed.
 Used grep to narrow down variable columns to just those that included mean() or std().
 Dropped meanFreq() columns as not perfectly matching project instructions.
 * Used aggregate() to further simmer the data frame down to just the final product, then coded for export to tidy_data.txt

-## To-Do
+## CodeBook.md

-* Need to draft and commit the codebook for the script/data!
+* 1st Draft up.
+Gauging how much detail to include without just reprinting the R script.
+* Reused original readme.txt for description of source data.
+Figured not broke, don't fix it.